-The Manager of Transmission Forestry Strategy and/or the Division Forester shall also conduct annual crew training with all treatment personnel and supervision at the start of each season.
+The Manager of Transmission Vegetation Strategy and/or the Division Forester shall also conduct annual crew training with all treatment personnel and supervision at the start of each season.
 This training reviews the approved application methods, herbicide mixtures, and criteria for matching a treatment method to the site requirements.
 It emphasizes attention to environmentally or visually sensitive areas, and shows how to implement appropriate buffer zones.
 Special requirements, such as DEC wetlands or endangered species considerations are discussed, and DOH public health issues related to drinking water supplies are identified.
 The inventory is reviewed to identify site location and treatment requirements, including any special notes incorporated on a particular site.
 In an effort to achieve continuous improvement, the success and the problems related to previous year's work are reviewed, with special emphasis on areas of concern related to public or customer notification, communication, or sensitivity.
-In the future this training will also incorporate detailed training in mid-span clearances requirements, shrub identification, and selective implementation of the wire zone/border zone concept.
+This training also incorporates information about mid-span clearances requirements, shrub identification, and selective implementation of the wire zone/border zone concept.

 The Division Forester will continuously monitor the success of this training, and initiate remedial training as required to enhance crew knowledge, skills, and performance.
-The success of the Program in achieving these training goals is further incorporated into the annual field review process of the Manager of

-Transmission Forestry Strategy, Division Forester, and the PSC environmental staff.
+The success of the Program in achieving these training goals is further incorporated into the annual field review process of the Manager of Transmission Vegetation Strategy, Division Forester, and the PSC environmental staff.